← Back to projects

 Code Showcase 23

-Behavioral constraints go in the system prompt.
-Retrieved evidence and the question go in the user prompt with a clear separator and explicit label.
-This visual boundary ensures the model distinguishes task instructions from source evidence.
+Behavioral constraints live in the system prompt.
+Retrieved evidence and the question live in the user prompt with a clear separator and explicit label.
+That boundary stops the model from confusing task instructions with source evidence.

 text